 Course lengths will be middle distance in order to keep the courses within the most complex parts of the area.
-Course 1 (6.3km) will have 32 controls, so a high capacity SI card will be required (type 9 or higher.
+Courses 1 and 2 will have more than 30 controls, so a high capacity SI card will be required (type 9 or higher.
 See SI card comparison).
-This is also recommended for course 2, with 30 controls.

 All other competitors may enter whichever course they wish.
-However, to be eligible for UKUL points, competitors must enter the class appropriate for their age.
+However, to be eligible for UKUL points, competitors must enter the class approriate for their age.